Privacy Notice for California Residents

 • Deny you goods or services

 CDS may offer you certain financial incentives permitted by the CCPA, which may result in different prices, rates, or quality levels for CDS’ goods and services.
-Any CCPA-permitted financial incentive CDS offers will reasonably relate to the value of your personal information and contain written terms describing the pertinent characteristics of the incentive.
+Any CCPA-permitted financial incentive we offer will reasonably relate to the value of your personal information and contain written terms describing the pertinent characteristics of the incentive.
 The CCPA requires your consent (i.e., opt-in) to participate in a financial incentive program, which consent you have a right to revoke at any time.

 Amendments to this Privacy Notice